-- He instructed Carey to purchase a leasehold plot of land through Global Forestry Investments for a consideration of £30,000. - He was fully aware the investment was high risk and / or speculative and confirmed he wished to proceed. - Carey was acting on an execution only basis and hadn't provided any advice. - He'd read and discussed the adviser notification letter with his financial adviser and wanted to proceed. - He didn't hold Carey responsible for any exchange rate fluctuations that might adversely affect the value of the investment. - Should the investment be subject to a tax charge within the scheme this would be paid directly from his fund or by him. - He indemnified Carey against any and all liability arising from or in connection with the investment.
+- He instructed Carey to open an account with CAG to purchase and sell Carbon Credits for a consideration of £13,980. - He was fully aware the investment was an 'Alternative Investment' and may be considered high risk and/or speculative. - Carey was acting on an execution only basis and hadn't provided any advice. - He'd read the Terms of Business for CAG and had taken appropriate advice. - He confirmed his normal day to day business was not that of trading Carbon Credits. - He confirmed that because of potential liquidity issues, Carey Pensions UK LLP had suggested a range of 0-50% of his fund to be invested in this investment but that the decision of the amount invested rested with him and his advisers and they had made the decision of the amount to invest, as noted above. - He didn't hold Carey responsible for any exchange rate or market rate fluctuations that might adversely affect the value of the investment. - Should the investment be subject to a tax charge within the scheme this would be paid directly from his fund or by him. - He indemnified Carey against any and all liability arising from this investment.